 You are expected to dress professionally in proper program attire.
-Proper program attire consists of white ASPIRE polo shirt and khakis, black, or navy slacks.
+Proper program attire consists of white ASPIRE polo shirt and khakis, black, or navy slacks (provided by the program).
 No jeans or leggings are permitted.
 Hair must be a natural color (i.e. no pink, blue, green, etc.).
 Scholars must attend sessions in uniform, neat, clean, and well groomed.

 If I am selected, does that mean I get to continue in the program as a senior?